 Food delivery is incredibly cheap in Ho Chi Minh City.
-You can get a delicious meal delivered in 30-45 minutes for under a dollar.
+You can get a delivery of a delicious meal in 30-45 minutes for under a dollar.

-There are several food delivery services that operate in Saigon but the 2 that we found to be the most punctual and reliable are Grab Food and Vietnammm.
+Several food delivery services operate in Saigon but the two that we found to be the most punctual and reliable are Grab Food and Vietnammm.
 Grab actually allows you to track your delivery driver’s progress, whereas Vietnammm just gives you a time estimate.
 Both apps are easy and free to use!

 Where to Shop in Vietnam

-There are countless opportunities to make friends with both locals and expats while living in Ho Chi Minh City.
-Many of the Facebook groups mentioned above have meetups, especially the Fexpats group that is only for females.
+There are countless opportunities to make friends with both locals and ex-pats while living in Ho Chi Minh City.
+Many of the Facebook groups mentioned above have meetups, especially the Fexpats group which is only for females.
 Women can also join the Ladies Get Social group or Network Girls HCMC and participate in the regular get-togethers.

 The Hive and L’Usine often have events like “Paint and Sip” parties or you can peruse the goods at the regular flea market at Saigon Outcast.
-You can meet people through your Vietnamese lessons, helping Saigon’s homeless population, playing pick-up soccer, joining a photo walk, or just chatting someone up in one of the coffee shops listed above.
-So many people here are in the same boat and looking to connect with other expats in the city.
+You can meet people through your Vietnamese lessons, help Saigon’s homeless population, play pick-up soccer, join a photo walk, or just chat someone up in one of the coffee shops listed above.
+So many people here are in the same boat and looking to connect with other ex-pats in the city.